tkd-nonprofit/tkd-nonprofit.github.io/docs/_pages/pricing.md

 ## Membership Tiers

+We take pride in the quality and value of our program.
+Every registration comes with a **two-week trial period**, allowing you to evaluate whether Elite Texas Taekwondo is the best fit for you and your family.

 | Tier                       | Monthly Fee | Includes                                                                                                |
 |----------------------------|-------------|---------------------------------------------------------------------------------------------------------|
 | **Forms & Technique Class**| $20         | Access to only forms and technique classes 2 days a week from 6-7pm.                                    |